Laplace Transform Based Low-Complexity Learning of Continuous Markov Semigroups: Impact Statement

+This paper aims to advance the field of Machine Learning.
+While the work may have societal implications, none require specific mention here.

-\begin{itemize} \item Section \ref{app:background} summarizes key results on Markov semigroups, operator regression in RKHS spaces and spectral perturbation theory, which are intended to ease the understanding of our main contributions. \item In Section \ref{app:methods} we briefly refer to prior works upon which reduced rank regression algorithms are build, and, importantly, develop extensions of LaRRR to the setting of non-uniformly sampled data from multiple independent trajectories. \item Finally, Section \ref{app:theory} guides the reader through the proof of our main results in Theorems \ref{thm:error_bound} and \ref{thm:spectral_bound}, also providing the theoretical guarantees for the LaRRR for non-uniformly sampled data. \end{itemize}
+The supplementary material is organized as follows.
+App. \ref{app:background} reviews key results on Markov semigroups, RKHS operator regression, and spectral perturbation theory.
+App. \ref{app:methods} covers prior reduced rank regression methods and extends LaRRR to non-uniformly sampled data from multiple trajectories.
+App. \ref{app:theory} presents proofs of Theorems \ref{thm:error_bound} and \ref{thm:spectral_bound}, including guarantees for LaRRR with non-uniform sampling.
+The table above summarizes the notation.